1 PROSPECTIVE CANDIDATE PRIVACY NOTICE

-- Any offers of employment are subject to candidates passing a Medical Assessment as required and in line with our regulators
+Any offers of employment are subject to candidates passing a medical assessment as required and in line with our regulators’ requirements or guidance.

-We usually collect your personal information when you enter it in www.comeaboard.com.
+We usually collect your personal information when you enter it in www.comeaboard.co.uk.
 We might also collect information from third parties.
+These may include:

 Personal information you provide in the recruitment process will be made available to our recruitment team members.
 If you are successfully hired, we will upload your details to our HR system.
 As a member of staff you will sign a contract of employment and agree to additional terms on how your data is handled and stored.